jacobwawrzynski/VioRentals/README.md

 <a name="features"></a>

-## Features
+## General features

 - User registration and login via Authentication API
-- Search bar for movies and customers
+- Search bar for movies and customers (in development)
-- CRUD operations via dependency injection
+- CRUD operations using API and dependency injection
-- ...
+- Graphical user interface

 <a name="build"></a>